nickmflorin/enumerated-literals/README.md

   ...
 }

-// Error: Argument of type '"apple"' is not assignable to parameter of type 'Fruits' const appleColor = getFruitColor("apple");
+// InvalidLiteralValueError: Argument of type '"apple"' is not assignable to parameter of type 'Fruits' const appleColor = getFruitColor("apple");
 ```